cdvanroekel/TFTPlayerTracker/README.md

 6) StreamLabs should update this source as the TrackedPlayerList file updates when Players are added/cleared to the right column on the Player Tracker list.

 # Background
-This idea was entirely inspired by [Rayditz](https://www.twitch.tv/rayditz), a Twitch Streamer and high level TFT player who came up with the idea on stream.
+This idea was entirely inspired by [Rayditz](https://www.twitch.tv/rayditz), a Twitch Streamer and high level TFT player who came up with the idea of a tool that could help track players you've recently played via voice commands and having that list also appear on a stream overlay for viewers.